Learn how to configure API requests while designing your own custom actions.

 For form data and form URL encoded body types, Actioner automatically attaches the correct

 If you select Raw option to enter a request body, Actioner sets the

 Content-Type header based on the selected content type, such as

 Form-data: Website forms often send data to APIs as

 multipart/form-data.
 You can replicate this in Actioner entering form fields on Form-data tab.

 Form URL encoded: URL-encoded data uses the same encoding as URL parameters.
-If your app's API requires URL-encoded data, add the relative form fields on the Form URL encoded tab.
+If your integration's API requires URL-encoded data, add the relative form fields on the Form URL encoded tab.